 Below are four tips for successfully managing client expectations, both proactively and reactively.

 One of the best ways to ensure that your clients maintain realistic and appropriate expectations is to make sure that they both completely understand the terms of the project and feel that those terms are appropriate and fair.
-To reach this point, sit down with your clients early on in the process to have a conversation to discuss the project and expectations so that you can reach terms that work for both of you.
-This collaboration will help, first, ensure that your clients have the opportunity to express their needs so that you can make sure they are met, second, clearly communicate your abilities and restrictions so that you don't oversell yourself, and, lastly, ensure that all parties fully understand the expectations.
+To reach this point, sit down with your clients early on in the process and have a conversation to discuss the project and expectations so that you can reach terms that work for both of you.

-With mutually agreed-upon expectations hammered out, make sure to get everything in writing, with as much detail as possible.
-All aspects of the expectations of both the client and you as the consultant should be clearly defined in the project scope in your contract.
-Include deliverables, details about each component and part, timelines, points of contact, etc. In addition to giving you another chance to discuss expectations with your client as you go over your contract together in preparation for signing, this aspect of the contract will also serve as a reference if needed in the future to clear up any misconceptions or confusion.
+With mutually agreed-upon expectations hammered out, the next step is to get everything in writing with as much detail as possible.
+All aspects of the expectations both you and your client have should be clearly defined in the project scope of your contract.
+Include deliverables, details about each project component, timelines, and points of contact.